AndresSM415/water-level-acquisition-system/README.md

 ```

 ## Data Management
-Sensor data is stored in a SQLite database.
+Sensor data is stored in an SQLite database.
 To view the database:
 ```bash
 sqlite3 /var/lib/wlas/samples.sqlite
 ```